Why Do Certain Foods Cause Acne?

 - Eat other good sources of omega-3 such as walnuts, almonds, and cashews.
 These nuts make a great snack because they are low in carbohydrates and help support satiety (feeling full).

 Recent research has highlighted the connection between probiotics and mental health.
 Mice under normal conditions opt for high-fat foods.
-Stress causes them to opt for high-carbohydrate food which has been shown to worsen acne.
-Probiotic supplements have also been found to mediate and lower systemic release of inflammatory cytokines, and reduce levels of the pro-inflammatory molecule interleukin-1 alpha (IL-1-α).
-Bifidobacteria supplementation in rats was found to reduce brain stress hormones and intentionally doubling fecal Lactobacillus content decreased anxiety-like behavior.
-Therefore, it is reasonable to expect probiotic supplementation to have a two-fold effect on acne by lowering systemic inflammation thereby supporting healthy mood and better eating habits.
+Stress causes them to opt for high-carbohydrate food6 which has been shown to worsen acne.
+Probiotic supplements have also been found to mediate and lower systemic release of inflammatory cytokines,7 and reduce levels of the pro-inflammatory molecule interleukin-1 alpha (IL-1-α).8 Bifidobacteria supplementation in rats was found to reduce brain stress hormones and intentionally doubling fecal Lactobacillus content decreased anxiety-like behavior.9,10 Therefore, it is reasonable to expect probiotic supplementation to have a two-fold effect on acne by lowering systemic inflammation thereby supporting healthy mood and better eating habits.

 Acne is initiated when inflammation at the cellular level triggers oxidization of sebum in the hair follicles.
 Oxidation is a source of cellular damage and inflammation.
 Antioxidants neutralize free-radicals and reduce inflammation and damage.
 Foods rich in antioxidants tend to brightly colored.
 Natural sources of antioxidants include: goji berries, avocados, sunflower seeds, blueberries, kidney beans, cranberries, almonds, artichoke, pecans, dark chocolate, elderberries, blackberries, and russet potatoes.

 Turmeric is an antioxidant which means it’s a free radical scavenger.
-It will help to protect your cells, and can also help with metabolism, leaving skin feeling soft and looking fresh.
+It will help to protect your cells, and can also help with metabolism, leaving skin feeling, clear, soft and looking fresh.